PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/visualize.Rmd

 ![img]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 3.
 Tour of the Enrichment Map app.</strong> The Enrichment Map app is accessed through Cytoscape.
 (A) The main window displays the gene sets (circles) and their similarity (edges).
 Gene set size is proportional to node radius and overlap is indicated by edge thickness.
 Gene sets associated with BrCa and HD classes are shaded red and blue, respectively.
 (B) A <code>Control Panel</code> is where settings for Cytoscape and each app appear.
 (C) The <code>Table Panel</code> displays data for each node and edge along with expression heatmaps.
-(D) The <code>Results Panel</code> is where settings delcared in the <code>Control Panel</code> can be fine-tuned.
+(D) The <code>Results Panel</code> is where settings declared in the <code>Control Panel</code> can be fine-tuned.
 Note that the <a href="http://www.netpath.org/pathways?path_id=NetPath_17" target="_blank">NetPath IL-5 signalling pathway</a> has been highlighted in the main window (yellow node, top right) and the corresponding gene expression is displayed in the <code>Table panel</code>.
   <div class="text-left">
     <a type="button" class="btn btn-default" href="{{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_3 }}" target="_blank">Open in new window</a>
   </div>